REUSABLE HOTELS - OTHER INITIATIVES

 It is recommended that you prioritise durability and cleanliness when sourcing these items.
 Refer to our examples of good reusable design for help with this.

-A common barrier to guests using reusable items can be that they don’t know they are there, or they don’t know how the system works.
+A common barrier to guests using reusable items is they don’t know they are there or how the system works.
 Signage is a great way to overcome this.

 Be sure to include instructions on how the program works on signage in your guest’s room.
 It is also a good idea to have this information available virtually prior to your guests’s arrival and during their stay - this can be done via booking confirmation emails and on your internal entertainment system.

-There are some good examples of signage and flyers provided at the bottom of this page.
+There are some good examples of signage and flyers provided in the 'Downloads' section below.

 The items in your Guest Borrow Kit will need to be cleaned at the end of each guest’s stay.
 This may be an additional task for your housekeeping team, and it’s important to make sure they receive training and support for this additional step.